branyang02/notie/src/pages/blog/blogs/Transformers/Transformers.md

 \text{Attention}(\mathbf{Q}, \mathbf{K}, \mathbf{V}) = \text{softmax}\left(\frac{\mathbf{Q}\mathbf{K}^T}{\sqrt{d_k}}\right)\mathbf{V}
 $$

+Note that in [Figure 2](#fig2), we have a optional mask that can be applied to the attention weights.
+This is used in the decoder layers of the transformer to prevent the model from looking at future tokens in the sequence, therefore creating autoregressive generation of the output sequence.
+We implment this by masking out (setting to $-\infty$) all values in the input of the softmax which correspond to illegal connections.

 The following code snippet shows how to implement a simple scaled dot-product attention in PyTorch:

 ```execute